comp operation

 Facade selection a

-Note the orientation of the pivot (the annotated axes).
+Let us split a mass model into its facades.
+Note the position and orientation of the pivot and scope (the annotated axes).

 Facade selection b